When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Famous People Named Lucifer

 The infamy associated with “Lucifer” prevents frequent use of the name.
-There are few famous people with title beyond Satan (if we consider him a person).
+There are few famous people with the title beyond Satan (if we consider him a person).
 However, the following notable Lucifers have made the most of the name:

-• King Lucifer: an ancient Babylonian king
+• King Lucifer: An ancient Babylonian king often conflated with the biblical text.

-• Lucifer the Wrestler: The athletic persona of Timothy James Burke
+• Lucifer the Wrestler: The athletic persona of Timothy James Burke.

-Lucifer in Popular Culture
+Lucifer in Pop Culture

-• Lucifer the cat: the mischievous animated feline in Disney’s “Cinderella.”
+• Lucifer the Cat: The mischievous animated feline in Disney’s “Cinderella.”

-• Lucifer: a villainous character on the American tv show “Supernatural.”
+• Lucifer: A villainous character on the American TV show “Supernatural.”

-• Lucifer: A character in the “Fallen” series of books by Lauren Kate
+• Lucifer: A character in the “Fallen” series of books by Lauren Kate.

-• Lucifer Bradford: a character in R.L.
-Mathewson’s “Neighbors From Hell” series of books
+• Lucifer Bradford: A character in R.L.
+Mathewson’s “Neighbors From Hell” series of books.

-• “Lucifer”: a Jay-Z song off “The Black Album.”
+• “Lucifer”: A Jay-Z song off “The Black Album.”

-• Lucifer (Hanzo): A character in the Japanese manga “The Devil is a Part-Timer” by Satoshi Wagahara
+• Lucifer (Hanzo): A character in the Japanese manga “The Devil is a Part-Timer” by Satoshi Wagahara.

 • “Father Lucifer”: A song by Tori Amos off the album “Boys for Pele.”